 MalCare Free vs Premium: Differences Explained

-MalCare is a new face in WordPress security plugins, but is considered a strong contender alongside the biggest names like Wordfence and Sucuri.
-But, does it make sense to spring for a subscription when there is a free version?
+MalCare is a new face in WordPress plugins for security, but is considered a strong contender alongside the biggest names like Wordfence and Sucuri.
+But, does it make sense to spring for a subscription when there is a free version available?

 Security plugins protect sites from hackers, their malware, their bots, therefore security is not the place to have budgetary constraints.
 However, in some cases (we’re looking at Wordfence here), the free plugin is almost as good as the premium ones and has all the same flaws as well.
 So understanding exactly what security your subscription gets you is a good way to make this decision.

-TL;DR MalCare’s free plugin will protect your website with a firewall, and thoroughly check your website for malware every day.
+MalCare’s free plugin will protect your website with a firewall, and thoroughly check your website for malware every day.
 However, you will not be able to instantly remove the malware, nor request an audit from security experts.
-In our opinion, the cost of a WordPress security plugin is orders of magnitude less than the cost of getting hacked.
+In our opinion, the cost of getting hacked is orders of magnitude more than the cost of a WordPress security plugin.
 MalCare premium is the way to go if you want true peace of mind for your website.